 The purchase consideration for the assets acquired was approximately \$23.5 million, consisting of \$2.7 million in cash upfront and \$20.8 million representing the fair value of contingent consideration based upon new solar system installations through 2022.
 The Company estimated the fair value of the contingent consideration at the acquisition date using a probability-weighted discounted cash flow methodology.
 The estimated range of outcomes (undiscounted) was from \$17.7 million to \$28.9 million.
 The total fair value of the assets acquired of \$23.5 million is comprised of an intangible asset related to customer relationships of \$14.2 million with estimated useful life of five years, and goodwill of \$9.3 million.
 Customer relationships were valued with level 3 inputs.
-The Company reassesses the valuation assumptions each reporting period, with any changes in the fair value accounted for in sales and marketing expense within the consolidated statements of operations.
-The fair value of the contingent consideration as of December 31, 2020 and 2019 was \$4.7 million and \$11.8 million, respectively.
+The Company reassessed the valuation assumptions each reporting period, with any changes in the fair value accounted for in sales and marketing expense within the consolidated statements of operations.
+During the years ended December 31, 2021, 2020 and 2019, the Company recognized \$4.7 million, \$6.0 million and \$2.3 million, respectively, of sales and marketing expense related to the changes in fair value.
+The fair value of the contingent consideration as of December 31, 2021 and 2020 was nil and \$4.7 million, respectively.